 Healthcare Data Model

 In an industry as complex and far reaching as healthcare, making sure that you know or at least have access to as much knowledge as possible is essential.
 This knowledge is gained in more conventional ways so as to be more accurate and overall more efficient.
-The knowledge is stored in digital form, which is nothing new . . .
+The knowledge is stored in digital form, which is . . .

 How Texas Children's Hospital made it work